MBeattie02/SpringBootEcommerce/README.md

 # Spring Boot E-Commerce Platform

 >I am currently working on this project and it is a work in progress.
 Below are the features that will be implemented within this project.⚒️
-> eCommerce platform built with Java, Spring Boot, Thymeleaf, Bootstrap, JQuery, MySQL database
+>E-Commerce platform built with Java, Spring Boot, Thymeleaf, Bootstrap, JQuery, MySQL database

 ## Features and Technologies